PythonHacker24/awesomevim/README.md

 ## AwesomeVim - For Ultimate Power Users

-AwesomeVim is a lightweight, bloatfree customized editor built on top of Vanila NeoVim.
+AwesomeVim is a cross-platform, lightweight, bloat-free customized editor built on Vanilla NeoVim.
+This is the configuration that I use daily, and feel free to use it, customize it, and even have a pull request for any additions and recommendations.

 ## Installation